top of page

 *The trek will be moderate-difficult and will be done at a leisurely pace.

-Science meets Tradition
+Science meets Traditional Knowledge

 Day 5